dubzzz/fast-check/documentation/1-Guides/Runners.md

 | `RunDetailsFailureTooManySkips<Ts>` | too many pre-conditions failures | `true` | `false` | `null` |
 | `RunDetailsFailureInterrupted<Ts>`  | execution took too long given `interruptAfterTimeLimit` | `true` | `true` | `null` |
 | `RunDetailsSuccess<Ts>`             | successful run | `false` | `true`/`false` | `null` |

+In case you want to base your report on what would have been the default output of fast-check, you can use `fc.defaultReportMessage(out: RunDetails<t>): string | undefined`.
+It builds the string corresponding to the error message that would have been used by `fc.assert` in case of failure and returns `undefined` if there is no failure.

 - `fc.sample`: sample generated values of an `Arbitrary<T>` or `Property<T>`